Opened 9 years ago

 Change History (10)

-Changed 9 years ago by bthiele
+by Bernhard Thiele, 9 years ago

-comment:1 follow-up: Changed 9 years ago by adrpo
+comment:1 by Adrian Pop, 9 years ago

 I think this is a new restriction on OMEdit so that is easier to implement indentation preserving things.
 The problem is that we cannot change the export so that we encapsulate anything in a package.
 Adeel, maybe we could support such files with multiple classes at the top level by making them read-only.

-comment:2 Changed 9 years ago by adeas31
+comment:2 by Adeel Asghar, 9 years ago

 This is not new.
 It was in OMEdit from a long time and it is because of Modelica specification section 13.2.2.2 Mapping a Package/Class Hierarchy into a Single File (Nonstructured Entity) which says,